-larger scale than its higher education provision.
-Every Saturday, the School, through Junior Guildhall and the Centres for Young Musicians in London, Norwich, Taunton, Peterborough, and Saffron Walden, provides high quality and sustained training to nearly one and a half thousand young people (mainly in music but some drama).
-This compares to just over one thousand students in the senior school.
-The centres involve the partner schools/academies where the activity is based, local music hubs, and other funding partners such as the Department for Education and the Arts Council, with the School's higher education students and teachers providing linked activities.
 All GYA teaching provision continued online during the pandemic, with the Division transitioning with little disruption to timetabled lessons, and leading the way in this area, providing guidance to Music Hubs nationally who wished to emulate the online model.
-Given this success, the Division is committed to the development of a new online Centre, in addition to a new in-person Guildhall Young Artists centre in North London in 2021/22.
-Add to this the development of Music Education Islington29 (in partnership with Islington Council, providing music lessons to primary aged students), and an expanding short course and summer school provision,30 the scale of the School's commitment is huge for its size and reflects a whole School engagement.
+Given this success, the Division is committed to the development of their new online Centre, in addition to a new in-person GYA centre in King's Cross34 in 2022/23, creating another host school partnership with Elizabeth Garrett Anderson School.
+Add to this the development of Music Education Islington35 (a music education hub in partnership with Islington Council, where Guildhall School is the lead delivery partner providing music lessons to primary aged students) and the scale of the School's commitment for under 18's is significant.
 GYA as a whole makes a positive contribution to the School's state school and state supported new entrants (8.3% for 2017 entry and 4.4% for 2018 entry).
-Even though Year 13 leavers who had been in receipt of an access assisted place may not have gone onto study at the Guildhall School, there has been a good correlation with university entry.
-(Of the Year 13 assisted places recipients in 2017/18, 77% went to university or conservatoire or took a year out to audition, and for 2016/17 100% went to university or took a year out to audition.31)
+Although Year 13 leavers who had been in receipt of an access-assisted place may not have gone onto study at Guildhall School, there has been a good correlation with university entry.
+Of the Year 13 assisted places recipients in 2017/18, 77% went to university or conservatoire or took a year out to audition, and for 2016/17 100% went to university or took a year out to audition36.